Murkantilism/Chromacore/README.md

 <br></br>
 ## Description

-Chromacore is a 2D infinite musical platformer set in a dark.
+Chromacore is a 2D infinite musical platformer set in the dark.
+Our thief struggles to run away from other mystic forces slowing him.
 Run, run and run!
+<br></br><br></br>
+The game can be found here: http://catalincraciun.me/Chromacore

 ## Initial game screenshots